Gettysburg CGE Application- March 1 for fall semester and year-long study and Oct 1 for spring semester study

 Program Provider Application - varies by program; please check the program's website (some application deadlines will be before the Gettysburg application deadline)

 The stronger student you are, the greater variety of programs you will have to choose from.
-In order to apply for off campus studies all students:
+In order to apply for global study all students:

 - Must be in good academic standing

 - Must have at least a 2.0 cumulative GPA.

 - Must be in good disciplinary standing (which means you must not be on conduct probation and you must have 5 points or fewer on the Alcohol and Drug Policy Points System).